JustineSalinas/JustineSalinas/README.md

 # Full-Stack Developer - Adrian Justin J. Salinas

-### Aspiring Data Engineer or Software Engineer | IT Sophomore in the Philippines
+### Full-Stack Developer with a focus on Data Engineering| IT Sophomore in the Philippines

 I am a **driven Information Technology sophomore** dedicated to mastering the modern data stack and building scalable systems.
 My academic journey is currently focused on bridging the gap between software development and data architecture.